Senior Study/Trial Manager

 Current work and interests

-Jennifer joined the Unit in August 2019, as the Senior Study Trial Manager for the Unit, as well as playing a role in the Cambridge Epidemiology & Trials Unit.
-She manages the Study Coordination and Field Epidemiology Teams.
+Jennifer joined the Unit in August 2019, as the Senior Study/Trial Manager for the Unit, as well as playing a role in the Cambridge Epidemiology & Trials Unit.
+She managed the Study Coordination and Field Epidemiology Teams.
+Jennifer left the Unit in January 2022.

 Background and experience